Azure/FTALive-Sessions/content/management/scom-mi/migration.md

 ### [Previous](newfeatures.md) | [Home](readme.md)

 The process is technically simple, but it requires planning and testing.
-The migration process is a multi-step process and can be gradually implemented.
+It is a multi-step process and can be gradually implemented.

 It consists of the following steps: